stast1/hassio-bluetti-bt/README.md

 "BleakClient.connect() called without bleak-retry-connector.
 For reliable connection establishment, use bleak_retry_connector.establish_connection()."

 This integration now uses `bleak-retry-connector` to establish BLE connections with retry and service cache.
 This reduces transient connection failures and improves stability.

+## Reloading the integration

+The integration now supports reloading from the Home Assistant UI.
+This allows you to:

+- Apply configuration changes without restarting Home Assistant
+- Reconnect to the device if connection issues occur
+- Update the integration after changing options

+To reload the integration:

+1. Go to **Settings** → **Devices & Services**
+2. Find the **Bluetti BT** integration
+3. Click the three dots menu (⋮)
+4. Select **Reload**

+The integration will cleanly disconnect from the device, unload all entities, and then reconnect with the current configuration.